Appearance

 Pricing

-Two reasons.
-First, per-seat pricing punishes growth — the minute you hire a junior you pay more for time tracking, and nobody should pay a tool more because they hired someone.
+First, per-seat pricing punishes growth — the minute you hire someone you pay more for time tracking, and nobody should pay more for a tool because they hired someone.
 Second, the value VERA creates scales with revenue, not with headcount.
-A $2M agency has more retainers to track, more project margin at risk, and more month-end reconciliation to absorb.
+A $2M agency has more retainers to track, more project margin at risk, and more month-end reconciliation to absorb than a smaller agency.
 That's what the price should reflect.

 What VERA replaces

 Your time tracking tool.
-Harvest, Toggl, Clockify, the spreadsheet nobody maintains.
+Harvest, Toggl, Clockify, that spreadsheet nobody maintains.
 Your team logs time by describing what they did, in Slack, in their own words.
-No form, no dropdown, no clock-in.
+No forms, no dropdown, no clock-in.
 VERA interprets the message and records the entry.

 The manual reporting pipeline.
 The Slack → spreadsheet → pivot-table → email → board-meeting pipeline.
 VERA publishes live dashboards to your reporting spreadsheet continuously.
 The board deck stops being a Sunday night project.